 Affiliate Disclosure: This article contains affiliate links.
 If you purchase through these links, we may earn a commission at no extra cost to you.
 We only recommend products we've researched and believe offer genuine value.

-4 Black Opium Dupes That Actually Nail the Coffee-Vanilla Hit
+Best Black Opium Dupes (2026): 4 That Actually Nail the Coffee-Vanilla Hit

 YSL Black Opium is the perfume that made coffee a fragrance note.
+Along with Coco Mademoiselle, Flowerbomb, and Good Girl, it's one of the most-cloned women's designer fragrances.
 Since its 2014 launch, it's become one of the most searched-for women's fragrances globally, with 25,000–45,000 monthly dupe searches.
 The combination of black coffee, vanilla, white flowers, and that addictive sweet warmth has cult status — especially on TikTok and among younger fragrance enthusiasts.

 At $140 for a 3 oz bottle, Black Opium sits in that frustrating middle ground — not designer-exclusive expensive, but not cheap enough to rebuy without thinking.
 The good news is that its coffee-vanilla-floral DNA has been replicated successfully by several houses.